My AWS Config rule doesn't work, and I want to troubleshoot the issue.

 Resolution

-- Verify that your configuration recorder is recording all of the resource types that your rule requires (for example, AWS::EC2::Instance).
+Verify that your configuration recorder records all of the resource types that your rule requires, for example AWS::EC2::Instance.

-- If an evaluation time isn't reported and indicates Evaluations failed, review the PutEvaluations API call in AWS CloudTrail Logs for reported errors.
+If AWS Config doesn't report an evaluation time and shows Evaluations failed, then review the PutEvaluations API call in the AWS CloudTrail logs for errors.

-- Review specific resource configuration and compliance timelines.
-Confirm that a configuration item generated to reflect the change to the AWS Config rules with a configuration change-based trigger.
+Review your resource configuration and compliance timelines.
+Make sure that the configuration item for your resource correctly reflects changes to AWS Config rules with a configuration change-based trigger.

 aws configservice describe-config-rule-evaluation-status --config-rule-names ConfigRuleName --region RegionID